 Reddit uses Tracker to measure the performance of its recently launched media site Upvoted.
 That’s pretty crazy to us, even writing it now: Reddit, one of the largest sites in the world, is using Tracker to measure what happens after it publishes something.

 We hope you like Tracker.
-Since this is a beta, we’d love for you to try it and appreciate any feedback you have.
 If your company has a blog, or if you have a personal blog, you’ll likely get value out of Tracker.

 Here’s the link to signup.